-- 5.3.4 Forensic Services controls access to its facilities as appropriate to protect evidence from loss, tampering, and contamination. - 5.3.4.1 Forensic Services creates and implements quality procedures that address laboratory security to ensure that: - a) Access to the operational area of each laboratory is controllable and limited.
+- 5.3.4.1 Forensic Services creates and implements quality procedures that address laboratory security to ensure that: - a) Access to the operational area of each laboratory is controllable and limited.
 Visitor access to the operational areas of a laboratory is restricted.